sushrut111/react-grpc-web/README.md

 ```

 ## Generate js files from this proto

+- These files have already been generated for this tutorial, you can skip this step.
+This steps tells you how to generate js files.
 - Make sure the protoc compiler and and grpc-web binary is known to the systems (append the directories containing these binaries to $PATH)
 - You can get these compiler binaries from their release repos: